telefonicaid/iot-activation/tutorials/AWS_dashboard.md

 ## AWS CloudFormation

-CloudFormation provides a common language for you to describe and provision all the infrastructure resources in your cloud environment.
+CloudFormation provides a common language to describe and provision all the infrastructure resources in your cloud environment.

-It allows you to use a simple text file to build and rebuild your infrastructure.
+Its allows you to use a simple text file to build and rebuild your infrastructure.

-To begin with, Go to CloudFormation Console:
+To begin with it, go to CloudFormation Console:

+&#x1F4CD;
+Make sure that you are in Ireland region (eu-west-1) some elements are deployed in this region.

 Click on **Create Stack** button